apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

     }

-Attaching extra information to an emitting Dataset Event
+Attaching extra information to an emitting dataset event
 --------------------------------------------------------

 .. versionadded:: 2.10.0

 A task with a dataset outlet can optionally attach extra information before it emits a dataset event.
-This is different from `Extra information on Dataset`_.
+This is different from `Extra information on dataset`_.
 Extra information on a dataset statically describes the entity pointed to by the dataset URI; extra information on the *dataset event* instead should be used to annotate the triggering data change, such as how many rows in the database are changed by the update, or the date range covered by it.

 The easiest way to attach extra information to the dataset event is by ``yield``-ing a ``Metadata`` object from a task: